 Objective: HACLA will aim to increase its portfolio through acquisition with a goal of 750 units by 2022, 2,500 units by 2025, and 5,000 units by 2030.
-HACLA will primarily acquire existing, naturally occurring affordable housing buildings in lower resource areas.

-Continue to create public and private partnerships to facilitate the preservation of naturally occurring affordable housing by taking it off the private market and into public ownership, community land trusts or other socially-minded entities by leveraging available resources such as the low-income housing welfare tax exemption, HACLA's local government ownership property tax exemption and housing revenue bond issuance authority for low- to moderate-income housing, new SB 1079 (2020) requirements around foreclosed small multifamily properties, as well as other programs.
+Explore public and private partnerships to facilitate the preservation of naturally occurring affordable housing.
+Explore new models to preserve affordable housing by taking it off the private market and into public ownership, community land trusts or other socially-minded entities by leveraging available resources such as the low-income housing welfare tax exemption, HACLA's local government ownership property tax exemption and housing revenue bond issuance authority for low- to moderate-income housing, new SB 1079 (2020) requirements around foreclosed small multifamily properties, as well as other programs.
 HACLA will utilize its own financial resources, including its line of credit, internal reserves, and/or its ability to issue mortgage revenue bonds, to pilot and advance acquisition and infill strategies to increase the number of units HACLA offers for affordable housing.
 Additionally, HACLA will explore mixed-income acquisitions, with a portion of market rate units that will generate revenue to subsidize income restricted units.
 HACLA will work to expand access to capital by forging new partnerships with conventional equity investors, lenders, nonprofit and for-profit sponsors, funds, and developers seeking to leverage HACLA's resources and/or development and asset experience to create and preserve affordable housing.
 HACLA will also work to identify partnership projects in which it will hold an equity position that will allow for it to receive acquisition and developer fees and a share in ongoing cash flow, which it may reinvest into additional properties.